kobjects/kowa/README.md

 The initial motivation for this project was just to see how far one can take Kotlin DSLs.

-That said, it might actually be useful for situations where one needs to generate Wasm code in a general Kotlin context.
+That said, it might be useful for situations where one needs to generate Wasm code in a general Kotlin context.

+In a way, this project constitutes a Wasm "macro assembler" with the Kotlin as the "macro language" -- at the price of an "unusual" syntax.

 ## General

-To avoid confusion with "regular" Kotlin, all top level constructs use camel case starting with an uppercase letter.
+To avoid confusion with "regular" Kotlin, all top level constructs use camel case starting with an uppercase letter, e.g. Wasm `if` becomes
+`If` in the DSL

 ## Modules